Wednesday, 21 Jan 2026

-Balmacara Woods is an ideal family-friendly place to stop for a picnic and a woodland stroll if you're on the road to Skye.
+This is an ideal family-friendly place to stop while on the road to Skye.
 Stretch your legs and let the kids have a run around, have a picnic or walk the dog.
 You’ll find easy walks among the varied trees, and gorgeous views from the hillside above the woods.

 Take the Tree-Spotter trail to explore the varied woodland, or venture further for great views.
-During World War II, tiny Balmacara played an important role in defending Scotland’s skies.
-Take the Skye View trail that winds up through the trees to reach the site of a World War II gun battery, which protected the military camp and port at Loch Alsh from air attack by German planes.
+During World War II, Balmacara played an important role in defending Scotland’s skies.
+Take the Skye View trail through the trees to the site of a gun battery.
+This protected the military camp and port at Loch Alsh from air attack by German planes.
 You'll also see some spectacular views of Loch Alsh, Kintail and the Isle of Skye.

-The restored buildings of Balmacara Square are at the heart of the nearby 18th century Highland crofting estate, now in the care of the National Trust for Scotland.
+The restored buildings of Balmacara Square were once part of a 18th century Highland crofting estate.
+They’re now in the care of the National Trust for Scotland.

 Balmacara Woods route card (PDF)